Battle Born weekend welcomes home honor flight travelers

 During the blockade, Peterson said ships were assigned to a 100-mile square in the ocean.

-During the hoor flight, Peterson said the children they met were appreciative of their service, and he was humbled during mail call on Saturday night when each veteran received letters from Reno-area school children who thanked them for their service.
+During the honor flight, Peterson said the children they met were appreciative of their service, and he was humbled during a mail call on Saturday night when each veteran received letters from Reno-area schoolchildren who thanked them for their service.

-Navy veteran Coop Cooper served on a special weapons detail during the Cold War from 1958-67.
+Navy veteran Coop Cooper served on a special weapons detail during the Cold War from 1958 to 1967.
 He said Cuban President Fidel Castro was making life difficult for the U.S. after he came into power in 1959 as the new prime minister and later as president.

 Cooper, though, never saw action in Southeast Asia.